Skip to main content

 Created in Partnership withIBM logo

 Throughout the hiring process, employers rely on your resume to learn more about you and determine whether you’re a good fit for their organization.
-It’s a golden opportunity to highlight your qualifications, attributes, and relevant experience.
-A professional resume should always include these key pieces of information:
+It’s an opportunity to highlight your qualifications, attributes, and relevant experience and convince employers you're the right person for the job.

 • Full name and contact information (phone and email)